IBMStockTrader/stocktrader-helm/README.md

 ## Install and configure MQ

 1. Log in to your IBM Cloud Private management console.
 2. Click the `Catalog` button.
 3. Type `mq` into the search bar to find the IBM MQ Advanced for Developers Helm chart.
 Click on the chart.
 4. Perform the prerequisites for MQ installation as directed by the chart's instructions.
 5. Click the `Configure` button to display the chart's configuration parameters.
-<p>Review the parameters and complete required fields.
+Review the parameters and complete required fields.
-<p>Click the `Install` button.
+Click the `Install` button.
 6. Monitor the deployment and verify that the MQ pod starts.
 7. Edit the `variables.sh` file in your copy of the `scripts` folder.
 Review the variable settings in the general section and the MQ section.